 Carol GlendenningCarol Glendenning Clark Hill

 Carol Glendenning counsels and advises clients, primarily private and public companies and their boards of directors and owners on a wide spectrum of corporate and securities law matters.
-These matters include mergers and acquisitions, business contracts, entity formation, securities offerings, venture capital, corporate governance issues, federal and state securities law reporting requirements, officers' and directors' fiduciary duties, corporate compliance and internal investigations, poison pills, and other anti-takeover defenses.
+These matters include mergers and acquisitions, joint ventures, business contracts, securities offerings, venture capital transactions, corporate governance issues, federal and state securities law reporting requirements, officers' and directors' fiduciary duties, and corporate compliance and internal investigations.
 In connection with business combinations and joint ventures, she advises clients on antitrust matters relating to the Hart-Scott-Rodino Antitrust Improvements Act.

 Carol advises clients that act in fiduciary roles including pension funds, non-profit organizations and financial institutions in their capacities as agents and trustees.